-The advancement of today's technology often results in the exposure of man to hazardous environments.
+THE ADVANCEMENT of today's technology often results in the exposure of man to hazardous environments.
 In his quest for protection, he has made great strides in the field of remote systems technology.
-This is especially evident in the nuclear industry, where, for a generation, new manipulators and work systems have been developed to assist in the handling of hazardous materials.
 Today, with the conquest of new frontiers, remote systems technology is playing a greater and greater role.
-Sophisticated manipulator systems are being built for space exploration and development.
+Sophisticated manipulator systems are being built to work in the nuclear environment and for space exploration and development.
 The well-defined, mathematically structured realm of space is an ideal location for the application of this technology.
 An environment not so ideal, however, is that of the deep ocean.
 Mother Nature has not made man's conquest of the oceans an easy task.
 Corrosion, extreme pressures, unpredictable sea states, and severe ocean currents combine to provide an unstructured and hostile environment.
-Because of this, remote system technology is playing a greater role in ocean exploration and development.
+Because of this, remote-system technology is playing a greater role in ocean exploration and development.

-The debate of whether man is required at the work site in a submersible is still on-going.
-But, in fact, almost all aspects of man's capabilities, except his ego, can be duplicated sufficiently to perform adequate underwater manipulation and work.1 The increase in the off-shore oil industry has resulted in remotely controlled vehicles and work systems replacing divers and manned submersibles in performing many underwater tasks.
+The debate of whether man is required at the worksite in a submersible is still on-going.
+But, in fact, almost all aspects of man's capabilities, except his ego, can be duplicated sufficiently to perform adequate underwater manipulation and work [1].2 The increase in the offshore oil industry has resulted in remotely controlled vehicles and work systems replacing divers and manned submersibles in performing many underwater tasks.
 In the future, as more equipment is designed to be maintained or inspected by remote systems, their use and efficiency will increase.
-Although the diver will not be totally replaced, his time in the water can be greatly reduced by the proper integration and use of remote systems technology.
+Although the diver will not be totally replaced in the near future, his time in the water can be greatly reduced by the proper integration and use of remote-systems technology.
+Ultimately, completely autonomous systems will begin doing tasks formerly requiring the "human touch."